GazzaJ/CI-MS4-RefereE-pay/README.md

 | 014   | Dashboard page displaying number of recipes by country, by user, meal type | [Dashboard Page](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/dash.jpg) |
 | 015 | Footer | The footer for this web app contains links to the developers GitHub site and LinkedIn Account.
 The footer also contains a link to contact the developer via email. |  |

-> **_I chose not to add a recipe category filter in this release as I thought it would make the top of the recipes page too clutters and would be an inelegant solution.
-Ideally I would like to incorporate an conditional dropdown menu where users can select between recipe category or countries._**

-> **_The UK map is provided because the standard Atlas Charts world map only recognises the UK as a country and not the individual countries.
-Showing the individual countries is only possible by selecting the UK Countries map._**

-> **_I have chosen not to provide a contact form for this web app.
-I believe that being able to contact the developer by email is sufficient for this initial release._**

 ____